Brunch & Batter

 • ½ cup half and half (or milk)

-• ¼ teaspoon Kosher or fine sea salt
+• ¼ teaspoon Kosher or fine sea salt, plus more to taste

-• ⅛ tsp freshly ground pepper
+• ⅛ tsp freshly ground black pepper, plus more to taste

 • 1 tablespoon olive oil